mitmedialab/music-signaling/README.md

 sudo apt-get install portaudio19-dev
 ```

-3. Install dependencies by running:
+3. Install python dependencies by running the following.
+(You may wish to work in a VirtualEnvironment -- you should be able to follow the same instructions once in your virtualenv.)

 ```
 cd music-signaling/